How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 Deciding between a full-time vs. freelance marketing manager

-Now that you know more about the skills out there, the next thing is to establish if you need a marketing manager on a full-time or part-time basis or whether you should consider roping in a marketing agency.
+Now that you know more about the various digital marketing skills out there, the next thing is to establish if you need a marketing manager on a full-time or part-time basis or whether you should consider roping in a marketing agency.

 Budget usually plays a big part in this decision-making: